Practical Stress-Busting Strategies That Actually Fit Your Real Life.

 ● Shrink the problem: Choose one small lever you can pull in the next 10 minutes.

-● Bucket A (influence): time, boundaries, habits, conversations, planning, asking for help
+● Bucket A (boundaries): time, boundaries, habits, conversations, planning, asking for help

 ● Bucket B (cannot control): other people’s choices, the past, systemic constraints, the weather, traffic.
 You’re not trying to become indifferent to Bucket B. You’re trying to stop spending all your fuel there.